codewithkyle/pslib/readme.md

 > [!WARNING]
 > Inline image structure and implemention pending.

-Unline the standard `Image` that invokes a stored image procedure defiend by the `ImageRegistry` inline images will write the binary encoded image directy into the `Page` every time.
+Unlike the standard `Image` that invokes a stored image procedure defiend by the `ImageRegistry` inline images will write the binary encoded image directy into the `Page` every time.
 This will most likely be useful when a developer _knows_ they will only write the image once.
 It may also be useful (even recommended?) when creating EPS files.

 The final documentation should strongly encourage developers to use the `ImageRegistry`.